AviatrixSystems/terraform-provider-aviatrix/website/docs/index.html.markdown

 The following arguments are supported:

-* `controller_ip` - (Required) This is Aviatrix controller's public IP.
-It must be provided.
+* `controller_ip` - (Required) Aviatrix controller's public IP.
-* `username` - (Required) This is  Aviatrix account username which will be used to ogin to Aviatrix controller.
-It must be provided.
+* `username` - (Required) Aviatrix account username which will be used to login to Aviatrix controller.
-* `password` - (Required) This is Aviatrix account's password corresponding to above username.
+* `password` - (Required) Aviatrix account password corresponding to above username.
 * `skip_version_validation` - (Optional) Default: false.
 If set to true, it skips checking whether current Terraform provider supports current Controller version.
+* `version` - (Optional) - Specify Aviatrix provider release version number.
+If not specified, Terraform will automatically pull and source the latest release.

 ## Import